Binary Tree to Binary Search Tree Conversion

 Example 1 Input: 10 / \ 2 7 / \ 8 4 Output: 8 / \ 4 10 / \ 2 7 Example 2 Input: 10 / \ 30 15 / \ 20 5 Output: 15 / \ 10 20 / \ 5 30

 Following is a 3 step solution for converting Binary tree to Binary Search Tree.

-Following is C implementation of the above approach.
+Following is the implementation of the above approach.
 The main function to convert is highlighted in the following code.

 Following is the inorder traversal of the converted BST 5 10 15 20 30

 - Time Complexity: O(nlogn).
 This is the complexity of the sorting algorithm which we are using after first in-order traversal, rest of the operations take place in linear time.

 - Auxiliary Space: O(n).
 Use of data structure ‘array’ to store in-order traversal.

 We will be covering another method for this problem which converts the tree using O(height of the tree) extra space.